Pipedream with Dylan Pierce

 00:43:28 - Dylan Pierce

-So we'll tell it to misspelled divs those devs.
-And within these comments, extract the P the value of the P tag within the div.
+So we'll tell it to...
+I misspelled divs there.
+And within these comments, extract the value of the p tag within the div.
 I mean, that's pretty terrible English, but I think the AI is smart enough to figure that out.
-Go to the page, extract all the comments within the comments, select the.
-Yeah, that might work.
+Go to the page, extract all the comments, and within the comments, select the... yeah, that might work.

 00:44:07 - Anthony Campolo

-And you should make sure to point out that you need to use old dot Reddit.
-This is because there's multiple like Reddits.
+And you should make sure to point out that you need to use old.reddit.
+This is because there are multiple versions of Reddit.

 00:44:15 - Dylan Pierce

 Oh yeah.
-So those who are not have been using Reddit for 20 years.
-Old Reddit was the original Reddit change.
-Red.com is the new version which tries
+So for those who haven't been using Reddit for 20 years, old.reddit was the original Reddit. reddit.com is the new version, which tries

 00:44:25 - Anthony Campolo